kundkingan/booking-system/README.md

 ## Own module

 [Firebase-auth-node](https://www.npmjs.com/package/firebase-auth-node) is a module that is used to authenticate the user through [Firebase](https://firebase.google.com/) own authentication method with email and password.
+If sign in is successful it will return the id token and uid of the user as an object.
+NPM is a powerful packagemanager and is really easy to use.
+The way Node.js modules and npm works is great and the way the package.json file works with npm is really making it easy to develop new projects.
+If you want to upload your own module it is also really easy because of the way the package.json file is built.